 Jojoba oil is ideal for daily hair care and is suitable for any hair type.
 It can especially help to restore dyed, dry and brittle hair.
 The wax contained in jojoba oil protects and renews the hair, providing it with its natural shine and strength.
 Jojoba oil also is a great remedy for dry scalp, due to the presence of trace elements such as zinc and selenium, it eliminates dandruff.
 Furthermore, jojoba oil is very effective against hair loss.
 It dissolves sebaceous accumulations in the hair follicles, which contributes to hair growth.

 Argan oil is used widely for hair care as well, as it is a powerful natural remedy that restores the structure of damaged hair.
 Argan oil works against brittle hair and split ends, it gives the hair a healthy shine and softness, and protects the hair from the harmful effects of environmental factors and influences.

-Argan oil and Jojoba oil, two astonishingly good products containing the perfect benefits for daily care of your skin and hair!
-Which one is your favourite?
+Argan oil and Jojoba oil, two astonishingly good products containing the perfect benefits for the daily care of your skin and hair!
+Which one is your favorite?